Making the decision to move on from a relationship, simply, is not that simple.

 My case is extreme.
 When I explain my position on making sure you are honest with yourself about the reasons you love someone, it’s because I was dishonest with myself.
 I don’t mean to express what I experienced to cause you to try and identify everything wrong with your partner.
 I do, however, hope that those of you who do read this, recognize that fundamental differences in individual character can become destructive.
 Identifying and discussing concerns about values like morality, integrity, and parenting with your partner could thwart future issues.
 It’s also important that we recognize that people change.
 Through life experience, our thoughts, actions, and perspectives change.
 Discussing these changes in you or your partner allows for clarity and understanding of how your views and therefore expectations of your partner in life, have changed and vise versa.

 Looking back, I realize that the differences between my ex and I in the end, are the same differences that existed in the beginning.
 We had completely contradicting views on what it meant to have an argument, what integrity is, and what it meant to be a good person in general.
 Unfortunately, I didn’t allow myself to pay them any attention.
 There seemed to be some part of me that saw the contradiction in character as a challenge.
 I had this person in front of me that I was uncontrollably infatuated with, yet I knew that I had not found the perfect person for me.
 But, there’s never a perfect fit, right?
 The alternative of discontinuing my relationship to return to solitude didn’t sound very inviting either.
-A sour relationship continued over the years we had our problems.
-What I started to realize was, every time we had an argument, we would never find any resolution.
+A sour relationship continued over the years and we had our share of problems.
+What I started to realize was, every time we had an argument we would never find any resolution.
 Bear with me if you’ve already been through this.
-What I noticed was when we couldn’t come to an understanding about the problem, we would shift from arguing the issue to fighting and name calling.
+When we couldn’t come to an understanding about the problem, we would shift from arguing the issue to fighting and name calling.
 For our entire marriage I had attributed this problem to the dynamics of being in a relationship.
 But, then it became very apparent that it was only coming from her.
 There was no understanding to reach because we were not even on the same plane.
 Her defense became to attack me so that I would then feel bad about having the argument.
 Nearly nine years of my life I spent fighting and making up and this was just an emotional reset.
-I could list off every attribute, accolade, flaw, or failures, that each of us possess, but I think they are all relative.
-What maybe important to me, may not be important to you, just as the differences that I brought up existed between me and my former spouse.
+I could list off every attribute, accolade, flaw, or failure, that each of us possess, but I think they are all relative.
+What may be important to me, may not be important to you, just as the differences that I brought up existed between me and my former spouse.
 What I think is universal is the understanding of what is important to you.
 If I was able to recognize the values that I didn’t think were being held in the same view by my ex, at any other point in the relationship, and given them the attention they deserved, maybe things would have been different.

 The day I decided to leave her started no different than any other.
 I didn’t wakeup from some dream that told me it was time.
-I woke up and got ready for my day.
+I woke up and got ready for my day like I always had.
 Before leaving the house, she said one thing to me that bothered me.
 Then another.
 I said goodbye to her and when I got in my car I knew I would never be able to come home and pretend I could accept who she was.
 It was just gone.
 There was no way that I would ever be happy in a relationship with her.
 I called her about 20 minutes later and told her I wasn’t coming home and that I never would.

 Sometimes the other person just doesn’t get what has changed, and that is almost impossible to explain to them.
 You have to tell somebody you once loved and built a life with that you really just don’t like who they are and can’t love them anymore because of that.
 In reality, they haven’t changed much, but your tolerance of them is what has changed.
 That can be a hard concept to understand, if you have not experienced it yourself.
 All of this can leave the breakup messy.
 Especially if the person you are leaving is prone to outbursts or inappropriate behavior.
 But stay true to yourself.